fabiommendes/sidekick/docs/lazy.rst

 Lazy access to resources
 ========================

-Sidekick encourages lazy evaluation of code and has a few functions that helps to implement lazy access to resources and objects.
+Python functional code tends to rely a lot on lazy evaluation.
+This module define a few utility functions and types that handles that outside the context of iterators and sequences.

 Lazy attributes
 ===============

-We can mark an attribute as lazy (i.e., it is initialized during first access, rather than instance initialization). :func:`sidekick.lazy` can be used as a decorator or quick lambda:
+Attributes can be marked as lazy (i.e., it is initialized during first access, rather than instance initialization) using the :func:`sidekick.lazy` decorator:

 .. code-block::python